rdeits/cryptics/Readme.md

 The above says: "Take a synonym of 'are': LIVE, reverse it: EVIL to get a word meaning INITIALLY.
 However, the similarity in meaning between EVIL and INITIALLY is essentially zero, so this answer gets a score of 0.
 In this way, we generate the most probable interpretation and solution for a given clue.

-# Internal Implementation

-Currently, the solver is implemented in a mix of Python (for its fantastic Natural Language Toolkit) and Go (for its speed and concurrency).
-The web server, CFG parser, and answer scoring are implemented in Python, while the solving mechanics are all implemented in Go.
-The Go code runs as a subprocess spawned from Python and communicates over Stdin/Stdout.
-Structured clues, such as:

-	('top', (sub, ('sub_', 'initially'), ('lit', 'babies')), ('lit', 'are'), ('d', 'naked'))

-are generated in Python and sent to the Go solver over Stdin, and solved structured clues, such as:

-	('top', ('sub', ('sub_', 'initially', ''), ('lit', 'babies', 'BABIES'), 'B'), ('lit', 'are', 'ARE'), ('d', 'naked', ''), 'BARE')

-are returned from the Go solver to Python to have their answers scored and displayed.

 # Acknowledgements